peteonrails/zfs-on-clear-linux/README.md

 very good about catching up quickly, but on occasion you will find a lag between a new kernel release and a supprted ZFS driver.

-For this reason, if you are going to run ZFS on root (/), I recommend you use a long term support kernel (lts).
-If you choose to use a native kernel and ZFS on root, clr-boot-manager will refuse to update your kernels, so you will have to get comfortable with installing new kernels to systemd-boot, which is a good skill to have in any case.
+For this reason, if you are going to run ZFS on root, I recommend you use a long term support kernel along with the latest ZFS driver.

+If you choose to use a native kernel and ZFS on root, clr-boot-manager will refuse to update your kernels, so you will have to get comfortable with installing newkernels to systemd-boot, which is a good skill to have in any case.

 ## Non-Root

-Before jumping all the way in to running your CLR_ROOT partition on a ZFS dataset, you should verify that you can get ZFS working for a data-only partition.
+Before making the decision to run your CLR_ROOT partition on a ZFS dataset, you should verify that you can get ZFS working for a data-only partition.

-## Implications

-If you use ZFS exclusively on a partition other than root, you may run into problems when a new kernel is released.
+If you use ZFS on a partition other than CLR_ROOT, with a root partition that is ext4, xfs, or f2fs you may run into problems mounting ZFS when a new kernel is released (until I have DKMS working).

 In this configuration, clr-boot-manager will install your new kernel, which may or may not work with zfs.ko.
 You may end up having to recompile